Kong/docs.konghq.com/.github/ISSUE_TEMPLATE.md

 <!--
 Did you spot a typo or do you want to contribute to documentation?
-Instead of a github issue, we encourage you to submit a pull-request (https://help.github.com/articles/creating-a-pull-request/) and we will review your changes!
+Instead of a GitHub issue, we encourage you to submit a pull-request (https://help.github.com/articles/creating-a-pull-request/) and we will review your changes!

 For all other issues, please fill in the sections below.